CryptoDinh/botasaurus/docs/docs/sign-up-tutorial.md

 Regular Chrome Profiles can be heavy on storage.
 They can easily balloon to 100MBs after just a few runs, making it hard to store thousands of such profiles on your PC.

-Botasaurus offers a solution with its `tiny_profile` feature.
+flute offers a solution with its `tiny_profile` feature.
 It ensures only the cookies persist, slashing the profile size from the whopping 100MBs to a mere 1KB.

 ![](/img/tiny_profile.png)